 Critical Congenital Heart Disease (CCHD) reporting became mandatory in Texas on September 1, 2014.
 Please go to the Newborn Screening website at www.dshs.state.tx.us/newborn/ for complete information on CCHD screening and reporting in Texas, and to access the CCHD toolkit.

 Developmental Calendar - "A Parent's Guide to Raising Healthy, Happy Children"

 DFPS Medical Services

-Your Texas Benefits Medicaid Card and Provider Website - Information on the new plastic Medicaid ID card and the new, secure Medicaid eligibility verification website.
+Your Texas Benefits Medicaid Card and Provider Website - Information on the Medicaid ID card and Medicaid eligibility verification website.

-Medical Transporation Program (Link to tutorial found online at txhealthsteps.com)
+Medical Transportation Program Tutorial (Link online at txhealthsteps.com)